Jazz fusion: History

-Coryell and two worlds
+Origins

 When John Coltrane died in 1967, rock was the most popular music in America, and DownBeat magazine went so far as to declare in a headline that: "Jazz as We Know It Is Dead".
+AllMusic states that "until around 1967, the worlds of jazz and rock were nearly completely separate".
+Though the Daevid Allen Trio which later became the Soft Machine formed in 1963, while the jazz label Verve released the influential debut album, Freak Out!, by artist and composer Frank Zappa in 1966.

 Guitarist Larry Coryell, sometimes called the godfather of fusion, referred to a generation of musicians who had grown up on rock and roll when he said, "We loved Miles but we also loved the Rolling Stones."
-In 1966 he started the band the Free Spirits with Bob Moses on drums and recorded the band's first album, Out of Sight and Sound, released in 1967.
-That same year DownBeat began to report on rock music.
+In 1966, he started the band the Free Spirits with Bob Moses on drums and recorded the band's first album, Out of Sight and Sound, released in 1967.
+That same year, DownBeat began to report on rock music.
 After the Free Spirits, Coryell was part of a quartet led by vibraphonist Gary Burton, releasing the album Duster with its rock guitar influence.
 Burton produced the album Tomorrow Never Knows for Count's Jam Band, which included Coryell, Mike Nock, and Steve Marcus, all of them former students at Berklee College in Boston.

 The pioneers of fusion emphasized exploration, energy, electricity, intensity, virtuosity, and volume.
 Charles Lloyd played a combination of rock and jazz at the Monterey Jazz Festival in 1966 with a quartet that included Keith Jarrett and Jack DeJohnette.
 Lloyd adopted the trappings of the California psychedelic rock scene by playing at the rock venue the Fillmore West, wearing colorful clothes, and giving his albums titles like Dream Weaver and Forest Flower, which were bestselling jazz albums in 1967.
 Flautist Jeremy Steig experimented with jazz in his band Jeremy & the Satyrs with vibraphonist Mike Mainieri.
-The jazz label Verve released the first album (Freak Out) by rock guitarist Frank Zappa in 1966.
 Rahsaan Roland Kirk performed with Jimi Hendrix at Ronnie Scott's Jazz Club in London.

-AllMusic states that "until around 1967, the worlds of jazz and rock were nearly completely separate".